mrciolino/wiki-backup/timeline.md

 - **180 AC** **[Helmær](/characters/helmaer)** ascends the Dwarven throne; the Dwarven Imperium collapses into the earth, severely weakening Gothriathon.
 - **200 AC** Os founds the **[Kingdom of Vrintia](/organizations/kingdom-of-vrintia)**.
 Vrintia Year (VY) 0 is declared.
 - **201 AC / 1 VY** Gothriathon is incorporated into the Kingdom of Vrintia.
 Dwarvish and Elvish relations at an all time high.

+## Mecha-Tunarath vs. Iapetus
+- After fultilling his commitments to Kelemvor, Spoops moves onto his next task.
+He must atone for the destruction of Dolarion by defeaing Tu'narath.
+Bazzdos committed to helping him with this task many years ago.
+- Spoops meets with Bazzdos in his Forge Dimension where they prepare for the contlict with the titan Iapetus.
+- Spoops then works with Bazzdos to create an immense suit of power armor and weapons for Tu'narath.
+Then the two of them pilot Mecha-Tu'narath in combat against the titan Iaeptus.
+This results in the destruction of Iaeptus and Mecha-Tu'narath, their corpses and machinery creating a debris field that becomes a ring around Mardun.

+## Spoops' Final Task: The Fragments of Gond's Soul
+- Spoops moves onto his final and longest task, combining all lost fragments of Gond's soul.
+He scours the planes, finding every last fragment of Gond.
+Every so often, he sends large portions of Gond's soul to Bazzdos to add to his soul core.

 ## The Construction (215 AC / 15 VY)